 ICS may deny admission to students whose needs cannot be met by the school's support services, or whose behavior could be detrimental to the classroom and school environment.
 In addition, ICS may deny admission if parents fail to disclose all relevant information about their child's learning needs during the admissions process.

-Please contact the Admissions Office immediately if your child requires special services, so that we can attempt to determine if we can provide a suitable program for your child before you accept an assignment in Addis Ababa.
+Please contact the Admissions Office immediately if your child requires special services, so that we can attempt to determine if we can provide a suitable program for your child and if we have space in our programs before you accept an assignment in Addis Ababa.

 Students entering the early years must be the appropriate age for the class to which they are applying; no exceptions are made.